jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 The classic fairytale _Cinderella_ is a great example of how to hook an audience.

 The movie tells the story of a pretty, diligent, and kind-hearted country girl named Cinderella.
 An unloved orphan, she lives with her wicked stepmother and her two spoiled stepsisters.
-Jealous of her beauty, Cinderella's step family antagonize her amibitions and force her to all the house chores.
+Jealous of her beauty, Cinderella's step family antagonize her amibitions by forcing her to all the house chores.
 With only the local animals for companionship, she understandably dreams of a better life and a chance to find happiness.

 Cinderella is ecstatic when she learns the King is hosting an extravagent ball to find a bride for his charming son.
 Filled with excitement, Cinderella's friends help her sew a dress for what's sure to be the most wonderful night of her life.